 Proclamation requests awaiting approval

-The Volusia County Council will consider these proclamation requests during its Jan.
-19 meeting:
+The Volusia County Council will review these proclamation requests during its March 16 meeting: